Year of the Dog serial novel

 Lana stalked next to her, oblivious to her struggles with her dog.
 “This is a bad idea.
 You’ll lose all the money you got from selling your house, you’ll lose all your savings, you’ll reneg on that small business loan.”

 Pepper tugged sharply, causing a shooting pain in Mari's shoulder.
-She had to get Pepper further away, but Lana’s tirade was upsetting both Marisol and her dog.
+She had to get her dog further away, but Lana’s tirade was upsetting both Mari and her pet.

 She exhaled sharply and glared at Lana.
 “Why are you being like this?
 I’d have expected my best friend to be, oh, I don’t know—supportive?”